jeremy-edward-bauerle/LegendSRD/edited-output/arms/hand-edited.md

 has been spent doing the work required, the armoursmith makes the adjusted Craft (Armourer) skill roll.
 The outcomes of possible results of that Skill Test are below.

-Critical Success: The modification went smoothly, and the armoursmith was able to do some additional adjusting as he went along.
+**Critical Success**: The modification went smoothly, and the armoursmith was able to do some additional adjusting as he went along.
 Any additional increase in the armour’s Armour Penalty is negated.

-Success: The modification is complete and all the bonuses and penalties described above are applied.
+**Success**: The modification is complete and all the bonuses and penalties described above are applied.

-Failure: The modification is more time consuming than first thought.
+**Failure**: The modification is more time consuming than first thought.
 The modification process must be repeated in order to finish it.

-Fumble: The modification process was too invasive or sloppy and the armour segment has suffered some form of damage.
+**Fumble**: The modification process was too invasive or sloppy and the armour segment has suffered some form of damage.
 Not only must the process be repeated in order to finish the modification, but the wearer suffers an additional 1 point Armour Penalty due to a lack of comfort and other restrictions owing to the poor workmanship.